microsoft/dstoolkit-devcontainers/src/sample_pytorch_gpu_project/README.md

 ## Using the AML CLI v2

 The Dev Container environment comes configured with Azure CLI and the AML CLI v2 extension.
-See this link for more information: <https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?view=azureml-api-2&tabs=public>.
+See  [how to configure AML CLI](<https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?view=azureml-api-2&tabs=public>) for background information.

 With your Dev Container launched for `src/sample_pytorch_gpu_project`, verify that the AML CLI v2 extension is installed with: